Gastric Bypass Surgery

 These will be discussed with you in detail during a consultation or before consenting to surgery.
 In particular, with weight loss surgery, there are risks of infection, bleeding and injury.

-The overall risk of major complications for Gastric Bypass Surgery or other weight loss operations tends to be 5% higher during Revision Surgery.
+The overall risk of major complications for this procedure or other weight loss operations tends to be 5% higher during Revision Surgery.

 The most common major surgical complication is a staple line leak.
-This occurs in 2% to 5 % of gastric bypass surgery cases.
+This occurs in 2% to 5 % of this type of surgery cases.